+91-8800481100 neelam@ivfconceptions.com

 In most cases, the intended mother is able to breastfeed the child even though she is not pregnant with the child.
 The decision to breastfeed your child will totally depend on your preference whether you want to do it by yourself or pump your surrogate mother for it or you don’t want to breastfeed your child.

-Whether you’re thinking about breastfeeding your baby or you’re interested in getting your breastmilk from your gestational carrier, there’s one significant thing you should know first about colostrum and how it can change your decision of breastfeeding.
+Whether you’re thinking about breastfeeding your baby or you’re interested in getting your breastmilk from your gestational carrier, there’s one significant thing you should know first about colostrum and how it can change your decision to breastfeed.

 What is Colostrum?